itscodenation/flw2-trivia-20-21-starter/README.md

   );
   ```

-### Day 6 More Functions and Conditional Rendering
+### Day 6 Create Components to React to a User's Input and Update Application State

 - [ ] In your App.jsx create a method function call  _onResetButtonClicked().
 When this function is called it will set the current question to a new question.
  ```